 Do you have to do it this way?
 No. Will it make your bars crunchier?
 Yes, but either way you’ll get a great granola bar.

-Liz, how MIGHT I ruin this recipe?
+Liz, how MIGHT I ruin the granola bars?

 Glad you asked!